 My favorite part of these enchiladas is how crispy and yummy the cheese gets after being under the broiler for a few minutes at the end of baking.
 I also can't get enough of the honey lime flavor with green chilis.
 Yum!

 Honey Lime Enchiladas

-1/4 c. green chilies (optional, I just love green chilies so I add them)
+- 1/4 c. green chilies (optional, I just love green chilies so I add them sometimes)

-Mix together sauce ingredients then add to shredded pork or chicken.
-Let the sauce soak into the meat for about 30 minutes.
-Then add cream cheese and green chilies (or just leave them out).
+Mix together sauce ingredients then add to shredded pork or chicken and green chilies.

-Lightly spray 2 pans (probably use 2 9x9 pans if you are making one to eat and one to freeze) with non-stick baking spray.
-Pour green enchilada sauce into pans to coat the entire bottom.
-Fill tortillas with shredded meat and desired amount of cheese.
-Roll and place in dish.
+Lightly spray a 9x13 pan with non-stick baking spray.
+Pour enough green enchilada sauce into the pan to lightly coat the entire bottom.
+Fill tortillas with shredded meat and a sprinkle of mozzarella and cheddar cheese.
+Roll and place in the pan.

-Pour remainder of sauce over enchiladas and sprinkle more cheese on top.
+Pour remainder of sauce over the enchiladas.
+(I usually have about a half a can left over.)
+Sprinkle more cheese on top.
 Bake uncovered at 350 degrees for 30 minutes.
 Then turn on broiler and place enchiladas nearer the top of oven.
-Let it broil until cheese is slightly brown and crispy.
+Let broil until cheese is slightly brown and crispy.

 *Chipotle chili powder adds a delicious smoky flavor to the meat.
 You could use smoked paprika or regular chili powder in its place if needed.